θ^u is the MLE parameters of the unconstrained model, and θ^r is the MLE parameters of the constrained model.

 Linear Constraint Correction of Hessian

-is a matrix of the Jacobian of the linear constraints ( is the number of contraints)
+A is a c×p matrix of the Jacobian of the linear constraints (c is the number of contraints)